I am OLAJUMOKE ARIYO but I’m mostly known as Jummy or Baronessj.

 I am also a keen Social Commentator and Professional Networker.

-I recently celebrated my 50th birthday in London.
+Last year, I celebrated my 50th birthday in London.
 I have 3 grown up kids, the beautiful products of 13 years marriage.

 I am a Minister and worker of the Redeemed Christian Church of God where I serve as Elder, Choir Member and Sunday School Teacher.